-Personally, I love the purple, lime green, orange and black combination for the holiday, so when I saw Halloween M&M’s in the store, I immediately bought a few bags.
+I love the purple, lime green, orange, and black color combination that’s prevalent for the holiday, so when I saw Halloween M&M’s in the store, I bought a few bags.
 Just another reason to buy candy!

 To create this look, I used a nested vase, which allows the filler to rest between the walls of two containers.
-You can make your own by putting a narrow vase or glass inside of another large glass container.
-Ideally, you would want both glasses to be the same height, but if not, the inside glass can be slightly shorter than the outer one.
+You can make your own by putting a narrow vase or glass inside another large glass container.
+Ideally, both glasses should be the same height, but if they’re not, then the inside glass should be slightly shorter than the outer one.
 For the floral, I used shamrock spider mums and purple statice.
 Not only do they look great, but both flowers are hardy and will last about two weeks.

-Planning a kids party?
+Planning a kids Halloween party?
 This candy corn arrangement is a sweet addition.
-Great as a centerpiece or as part of a Halloween-inspired dessert bar!
+It’s great as a centerpiece or as part of a Halloween-inspired dessert bar!
 Not only will guests love the final “treat” but the kids can help put this together prior to the festivities.

-- Approximately 2 dozen yellow carnations, 2 dozen orange carnations, and 1 dozen white carnations.
+- Approximately two dozen yellow carnations, two dozen orange carnations, and a dozen white carnations.

 - 1 brick of floral foam

-- Start by thoroughly soaking the floral foam and standing it up vertically on the tray.
+- Thoroughly soak the floral foam and stand it up vertically on the tray.

-- Cut your carnation stem to about 2 – 4” in length.
+- Cut your carnation stems to about 2 to 4 inches in length.

-- Starting at the base insert the yellow carnations all around the base of the foam using longer stem lengths to make the width fuller at the base of the “candy corn”.
+- Starting at the base of the foam, insert the yellow carnations all around the sides, using the longest stems at the bottom to make the base of the “candy corn” wider.

-- Repeat with the orange and white carnations, creating the shape as you move up the foam ending with a single white carnation at the top forming the point of the corn.
+- Repeat with the orange and white carnations, creating the shape as you move up the foam.

 You can take the basic directions for this floral candy corn arrangement and scale it up or down depending on your desired finished size.
-If your plan to display this arrangement on a mantle or foyer table, it can also be done as a one-sided arrangement.
+If you plan to display it on a mantle or foyer table, this arrangement can also be done as a one-sided design.